pusateri/sdtest/README.md

     intended for asynchronous responses from the server, direct unicast queries are supported and are included for testing.
 Subscription IDs are sequential numbers based on order of subscription and can be found with 'show subscriptions'.
 Without the subscription ID, the first subscription will be the default.
+* By default, the query will be sent the same address as the subscribe.
+This can be bypassed with the --target option.

 ```
   test-register-receive-single [--verbose] [--protocol=llq|push] [--transport=udp|tcp|tls]